smintio/Portals-Components-SDK/Examples/Frontend/README.md

 ```

 1. Authorize your NPM for use of our `Portals-Components-Public` NPM SDK repo.
 You will find more info by accessing the [Azure DevOps location of our repo](https://smintio.visualstudio.com/SmintIo-UIComponents/_artifacts/feed/Portals-Components-Public) and clicking `Connect to feed` -> npm -> select `Windows` or `Other` for instructions)
-1. If applicable, make sure that your component .npmrc file contains the proper reference to your partner NPM repo:
+1. If applicable, make sure that your component .npmrc file contains the proper reference to your partner NPM repo (replace `partner-id` by your partner ID):

 ```
 @[partner-id]:registry=https://smintio.pkgs.visualstudio.com/_packaging/Portals-Components-Partners-[partner-id]/npm/registry/